gautam1228/speech-to-speech-EPOCH/README.md

 ## Acknowledgements

 We would like to express our gratitude to the organizers of the EPOCH hackathon for providing us with the opportunity to work on this challenging problem statement.
-Additionally, we thank our mentors and peers for their support and guidance throughout the development process.